 There is an outside patio, complete with seating area for you to enjoy the breath-taking location and panoramic views of Wharfe Valley and Barden Bridge, all in perfect seclusion and peace.

-The garden patio boasts a hot tub to enjoy with unspoilt views of the Yorkshire Dales and beyond.
 There is also a spacious seating area and BBQ for the most special of al fresco dining.

 Parking is available outside the Chapel for up to four vehicles.